How-To

 If you're spending more than three hours a week manually pulling campaign reports, this tool is worth a look.
 It's strongest for small teams that need scheduled dashboards without hiring a data analyst.

-Template 1: Welcome sequence affiliate recommendation
+Template 1: Welcome sequence recommendation

 Subject: A tool that helps with {{specific_goal}}